-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+C8 Entrance exams Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? x

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

-C8A , ADMISSION
+C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted Used

-C8A SAT or ACT Χ
+C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only х

-C8B If your institution will make use of the ACT in admission decisi applicants for Fall 2015, please indicate which ONE of the followscore will be used in the admissions process): , , , C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted X C8C Please indicate how your institution will use the SAT or ACT v writing component; check all that apply:
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B ACT with or without writing accepted

+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended

+C8B SAT with or without Essay component accepted

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

-C8C For admission
+C8C For admission х х

 C8C For placement

 C8C For advising

 C8C In place of an application essay

+C8C

-C8C As a validity check on the application essay
+As a validity check on the application essay

 C8C No college policy as of now

 C8C Not using essay component

--

 C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D

-C8D Yes No X
+Yes No х

-C8E Latest date by which SAT or ACT scores must be received for fall- July 1st C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall- 05/01 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F SAT or ACT scores are waived for transfers with more than 12 completed credits or applicants age 20 and older.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F